SchematicHQ/schematic-go/api/docs/CrmAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiListCRMProductsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListCrmProductsRequest struct via the builder pattern

 Name | Type | Description  | Notes